Varicella-Zoster Immune Globulin (var-i-SEL-a-ZOS-ter i-MUNE GLOB-ue-lin)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have heart disease, kidney disease, lung disease, or if you have any illness that weakens your immune system, such as HIV or AIDS, cancer, or any infection.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, heart disease, lung disease, bleeding or blood clotting problems, or if you have any illness that weakens your immune system, such as HIV or AIDS, cancer, or an infection.

 Possible Side Effects While Using This Medicine